sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 <br />

-### Q. Show the usage of function which can used as a constructor
+### Q. Show the usage of a function which can be used as a constructor

-- Function can be used to like a constructor by calling it with a `new` keyword
+- A function can be used like a constructor by calling it with the `new` keyword
-- Constructor function is a normal function but generally used to create object and may also have functions in its prototype
+- A constructor function is a normal function but generally used to create an object and may also have functions in its prototype
-- Constructor function is generally preferred to start with Uppercase letter which is not mandatory
+- A constructor function is generally preferred to start with a Uppercase letter which is not mandatory
-- The return from the constructor function is new object created which is accessed with `this` inside the function
+- The return from the constructor function is a new object created which is accessed with `this` inside the function
 - Constructor function can return an explicit object as well

 ```js